Hamagistral/OnlineRetail-DataEng/README.md

 <a name="arch"></a>
 ## 📝 Project Architecture

-The end-to-end data pipeline includes the next steps:
+The end-to-end data pipeline includes the following steps:

+- Setting up the infrastructure on GCP *(Terraform)*
 - Downloading, processing, and uploading the initial dataset to a Data Lake *(GCP Storage Bucket)*
 - Moving the data from the lake to a Data Warehouse *(GCP BigQuery)*
 - Transforming the data in the Data Warehouse and preparing it for the dashboard *(dbt)*